 Investing in ETFs is not about ‘gaming’ the system.
 That’s why tracker ETFs that follow the performance of major stock indices are amongst the most popular markets on the platforms.

-The SPDR S&P 500 ETF at eToro is the largest ETF in the world and a perfect example of an instrument many invest in to try to generate a healthy return on their capital but cap downside risk.
+The SPDR S&P 500 ETF is the largest ETF in the world and a perfect example of an instrument many invest in to try to generate a healthy return on their capital but cap downside risk.

 Nothing can be guaranteed, but the S&P 500 ETF has rebounded to now trade above the price levels seen prior to the COVID-crash of March 2020.
 As of 16th August, it was posting at 31.24% one-year return.
 It is made up of some household staples such as Caterpillar, Colgate-Palmolive and Costco but also contains a range of tech stocks, including Amazon and Intel.
 Another benefit of trading in such popular markets is that trading fees are super-low, with the expense ratio coming in near 0.09%.